faylward/viralrecall/README.md

 For example, if we wanted to recover regions of a eukaryotic contig with signatures of NCLDV, we could use the following command:

-> python viralrecall.py -i examples/arm29B.fna -p test_outdir -s 15 -g 30 -v 10
+> python viralrecall.py -i examples/arm29B.fna -p test_outdir -s 15 -m 30 -g 10

 Here we are asking for only regions that have a mean score >= 15, are at least 30 kilobases long, and have at least 10 VOG hits.